astroash/astroash.github.io/README.md

 ## Welcome to my Application README

-This site has been created as part of the application proccess for [Founders &amp; Coders](http://www.foundersandcoders.com/) full stack developer course.
+This website has been created as part of the application process for [Founders &amp; Coders](http://www.foundersandcoders.com/)' full stack developer course.

 **The criteria for the site:**
 * One Page **_tick_**